redsnic/WGA-LP/README.md

 ## Pre-requirements

 > WGA-LP requires a system that can run `bash` scripts.
-To run the analysis on the Lactobacilli data, at least 10GB of available RAM are required.
+To analyse the Lactobacilli data, at least 10GB of available RAM is required.

 This pipeline relies on many external tools that must be installed in order to run the analysis: